 Personal Reviews (May - August):

-Current CU-Boulder students with a CU-Boulder GPA of 3.3 or higher are automatically considered honors-qualified and may register themselves for one Honors Program course each semester.
+CU-Boulder students who have been at the university for at least one full semester and who have a CU-Boulder GPA of 3.3 or higher are automatically considered honors-qualified and may register themselves for one Honors Program course each semester.
 Note that receiving a first-year student invitation from the Honors Program is not a guarantee of eligibility after the first year, and students must maintain a 3.3 or higher CU-Boulder GPA to continue taking Honors Program courses.